 - Square Enix confirms Final Fantasy XIV Mobile

-The EMEA Regional Leagues (ERLs) form the foundation of competitive League of Legends in the region, considered the second tier of the scene.
-The changes, which will take effect in 2025, reflect the need to modernize the system, especially given the declining viewership of the EMEA Masters, a tournament that brings together the winners of the 13 regional leagues.
+The ERLs (acronym for EMEA Regional Leagues) form the foundation of competitive League of Legends in the region, considered the second tier of the scene.
+The changes, which will take effect in 2025, reflect the need to modernize the system, especially in light of declining viewership at the EMEA Masters, a tournament that brings together the winners of the 13 regional leagues.

 One of the most impactful changes is the relaxation of co-streaming rules.
 Starting in 2025, teams will be able to broadcast their games directly, including from the players' perspective.
 This will allow for greater interaction with fans and diversify broadcast formats, expanding audience reach.

-Furthermore, ERLs will no longer be required to maintain secondary divisions.
-However, promotion and relegation tournaments will continue to be held, ensuring a platform for new talent.
+Furthermore, ERLs will no longer need to maintain secondary divisions.
+However, promotion and relegation tournaments will continue to be held, ensuring space for new talent.
 For Riot, this measure preserves competitiveness without overburdening teams and organizers.

 Flexibility in tournament structure benefits local communities

 Riot will also allow organizers to adapt split formats to the needs of regional communities.
-While the basic competition model will remain, each league will be able to innovate its tournament formats, encouraging greater local engagement.
+While the basic competition model will be maintained, each league will be able to innovate in tournament formats, encouraging greater local engagement.

 Changes to the competitive landscape aim to sustain the game's ecosystem

-These changes follow a trend of overhauls across the global League of Legends landscape, which has already included updates to the LEC (Europe) and LCK (South Korea) leagues.
+The changes follow a trend of restructuring in the global League of Legends landscape, which has already included updates to the LEC (Europe) and LCK (South Korea) leagues.
 The company also recently introduced the League of the Americas (LTA), reinforcing its commitment to adapting the game to new market realities.

-With these initiatives, Riot Games aims to revitalize competitive League of Legends and establish a financially viable model for teams, players, and organizers.
-The changes to the ERLs are expected to help keep the game relevant in the esports scene.
+Thus, with these initiatives, Riot Games seeks to revitalize the competitive scene of League of Legends and consolidate a model that is financially viable for teams, players, and organizers.
+The expectation is that the changes to the ERLs will help keep the game relevant in the esports landscape.